digital-asset/docs.daml.com/docs/3.1/docs/canton/architecture/overview.rst

    each such symmetric key is used only once.

 #.
 It encrypts the serialization of each view's Merkle tree with the symmetric key derived for this view.
-   The view seed itself is encrypted with the public key of each participant hosting an informee of the view.
+   The view seed itself is encrypted with a short-lived symmetric session key that is generated for each distinct recipient informee group (set of participants that will receive the view).
+Finally this session key is encrypted with the public key of each participant hosting an informee of the view.
+If caching is enabled, the session key and the corresponding ciphertexts, which originated from asymmetrically encrypting this key with a participant's public key, are briefly stored in memory.
+This temporarily eliminates the need to asymmetrically encrypt/decrypt the session key for future similar views.
-   The encrypted Merkle tree and the encryptions of the view seed form the data that is sent via the sequencer to the recipients.
+   The encrypted Merkle tree and the encrypted session key for each informee participant form the data that is sent via the sequencer.

    .. note::
-      The view seed is encrypted only with the public key of the participants that host an informee, while the encrypted Merkle tree itself is also sent to participants hosting only witnesses.
+      The view seed is encrypted only with the session key and this key is encrypted with the public key of the participants that host an informee, while the encrypted Merkle tree itself is also sent to participants hosting only witnesses.
       The latter participants can nevertheless decrypt the Merkle tree because they receive the view seed of a parent view and can derive the symmetric key of the witnessed view using the derivation functions.

-Even though the sequencer persists the encrypted views for a limited period, the sync domain cannot access the symmetric keys unless it knows the secret key of one of the informee participants.
+Even though the sequencer persists the encrypted views for a limited period, the sync domain cannot access the symmetric session key, and, consequently, cannot decrypt the views unless it knows the private key of one of the informee participants.
 Therefore, the transaction contents remain confidential with respect to the sync domain.